-The Best Eco Friendly Blogs for 2018
+The Best Eco Friendly Blogs

 Here at Reusable Menstrual Cups, we’re all about eco-friendly products.
 The reason is obvious—because we care about the environment and want to do our part to reduce waste.
 Reusable feminine hygiene products like menstrual cups, cloth menstrual pads, and period panties go a long way towards treading lightly upon the Earth.

 If you’re looking for your first menstrual cup, be sure to check out our Menstrual Cup Quiz.